 They sometimes apologize about their country too much if they’re from the West.
 They don’t really know how to act around poor people yet – a sudden panic rushes into their faces if a beggar grabs their pant leg.
 They have difficulties finding their way home at night.
 They ask too many questions.

-One day you will be walking along a boulevard in some “exotic” city and will be feeling pretty daring and independent and you will round a corner and bam, there they will be.
-Peeking over the handrail atop a red double-decker tour bus, fanning themselves with tour brochures, wearing fanny packs, flower shirts and clip-on sunglasses, the pink frightened people will stare down at you as though you were an alien.
+One day you will be walking along a boulevard in some “exotic” city and will be feeling pretty daring and independent, then you will round a corner, and bam, there they will be.
+Peeking over the handrail atop a red double-decker tour bus, fanning themselves with tour brochures, wearing fanny packs, flower shirts, and clip-on sunglasses, the pink frightened people will stare down at you as though you were an alien.

 These are the spoiled westerners, the middle-class one-week-a-year tourists.
 For months they’ve slaved at jobs they hate and have managed, now that their children are older, to purchase a 7-day package tour of the orient or somewhere equally “daring,” where they will spend much of their time in an air-conditioned hotel room, or lying on the beach absorbing the sun’s radiation until their skin is red leather, and complaining about how dirty the food is or how late the buses are.

 Spoiled westerners typically graze in territories dependent on their nationality.
 North Americans can be found throughout the Caribbean, Australians are most likely encountered in Southeast Asia, and the Turkish coasts are popular with Europeans – particularly Russians and Brits.